oracle-quickstart/oke-kubeflow/README.md

 	kubectl get pods -n kubeflow-user-example-com

 ### Kubeflow Access

-In order to access Kubeflow you will need to use SSH port forwarding and istio-ingressgateway:
+	ssh -i ~/.ssh/PRIVATE_KEY opc@EDGE_NODE_IP

-	ssh -i ~/.ssh/PRIVATE_KEY -L 8080:localhost:8080 opc@EDGE_NODE_IP
+	cat /var/log/OKE-kubeflow-initialize.log|egrep -i "Load Balancer IP"

-	sudo kubectl port-forward svc/istio-ingressgateway -n istio-system 8080:80
+Then load up your browser to https://<load balancer ip>

-Then load up your local browser to http://localhost:8080
+	Note: The certificate created above is a self signed certificate and hence the browser will issue warning.
+It needs to be accepted.

 Login with the default user's credential.
-The default email address is ``user@example.com`` and the default password is ``12341234``.
+The default email address is ``user@example.com`` and the password is what was provided with ORM (default is Kubeflow54321)

 ### Destroying the Stack
 Note that with the inclusion of SSL Load Balancer, you will need to remove the `` istio-ingressgateway `` service before you destroy the stack, or you will get an error.